ansible/ansible-examples/language_features/variable_precedence/README.md

 * Ability to SSH into localhost without a password
 * `ansible-playbook` script available in Bash shell environment

+## v1.2 and earlier

+To test the precedence rules against 1.2, simply change the required role in the playbook from `dummy` to precedence since v1.2 does not support role dependencies.

+The predecedence list using this setup against Ansible v1.2 in order from highest to lowest:

+* Register Variables
+* Playbook Role parameter
+* Vars file vars
+* Role var
+* Command line extra var
+* Playbook vars
+* Inventory Host variable
+* Inventory Group variable

+__Earlier versions than v1.2 were not tested.__

 ## Official Documentation

 [http://www.ansibleworks.com/docs/playbooks2.html#understanding-variable-precedence](http://www.ansibleworks.com/docs/playbooks2.html#understanding-variable-precedence)